 We'll have to wait and see.

-Um let me play for you, because I think this is important for you to hear yourself.
+Let me play for you, because I think this is important for you to hear yourself.

-The top economic for uh advisor for uh uh Biden, Cecilia Rouse, and she's proposing the global minimum corporate tax.
+The top economic for advisor for Biden, Cecilia Rouse, and she's proposing the global minimum corporate tax and Janet Yellen calling for a global minimum corporate tax.

 Listen.

-We're working with G20 nations to agree to a global minimum corporate tax rate that can stop the race to the bottom.
+Recognizing that it's important to work with other countries to end the pressures of tax competition and corporate tax-based erosion, we're working with G20 nations to agree to a global minimum corporate tax rate that can stop the race to the bottom.

-This is like the corrupt government's uniting socialist utopia impact, if you want my opinion.
+This is like the corrupt governments uniting socialist utopia impact, if you want my opinion.

-Uh let me start with you, Steve Moore.
+Let me start with you, Steve Moore.

 First, can you please tell me whether I'm right or wrong?